-Many "bank" appraisals are of properties which have "just sold" or are being refinanced at a certain amount.
+Bank appraisals are typically of properties which have "just sold" or are being refinanced at a certain amount.
 The appraiser has a disclosed sale price to reference.

 Inspection: The appraisal process begins with a careful on-site inspection of the subject property, requiring 30-45 minutes.
 At this time careful attention is paid to the structural elements and mechanical systems.
 Improvements and deficiencies are noted.
 A full "sense" of the property is acquired.

 Adjustments: Once a grouping of the most comparable properties is identified, adjustments are applied for a wide range of factors: location, lot size, square footage, overall condition, improvements and deficiencies, mechanics, parking, landscaping etc. These adjustments are described and accounted for in the report.